danidevadoss/field-mapper/README.md

 ## What are the constraints??

 1) Method mentioned in `method` attribute of `@FieldMapper` should be static method
-2) If Java Security Manager restrict permission to access field using java reflection API.
-This annotation cannot be used. since we will be using Reflection API to access private members to get and set values
+2) If Java Security Manager restricts permission to access field using java reflection API.
+This annotation cannot be used. since  `FieldMapperUtility.class`  uses Reflection API to access private members to get and set values

 ---
 _Check test package for above example._